shparvez001/NEUB-CSE-06133216-Fall-2025/lab-5.md

 # NEUB CSE-06133216 Fall 2025 Lab 5

-In this lab we discuss JavaScript.
-The topics include
+In this lab we discuss PHP.
+The topics include basic php structure, loops, and form handling.
-* Web storage API
-    * localStorage
-    * sessionStorage
-* IndexedDB

 ## Class Codes
 ### Creating basic HTML structure using php